German WWII RadioVolksempfanger – VE 301 DYN (1938).

 The bakelite housing is complete and without cracks or damages.
-It is in good condition, but there are a few minor scratches from age and handling, but nothing serious though.
-The textile loudspeaker cloth is in good condition.
+It is in very good condition.
+The textile loudspeaker cloth in pretty good condition too.
 This is simply a great original Volksempfanger.

 The size is approximately 26 × 30 × 18 cm.